Vikingskipet: Construction

 During the process of the Lillehammer bid for the 1992 Winter Olympics, the International Olympic Committee had not specified that it was necessary with an indoor speed skating rink.
-Calgary had used the indoor Olympic Oval during the 1988 Winter Olympics, but Albertville, who were awarded the 1992 Winter Olympics, had opted for the outdoor L'anneau de vitesse.
-In its bid, the speed skating events were planned held at Stampesletta, an outdoor track and field stadium in Lillehammer.
-After Lillehammer had been awarded the 1994 Winter Olympics,ISU decided that the Olympics that could be only held on indoor venues.
+Due the interference of winter winds in Calgary had to build the indoor Olympic Oval as the venue for the 1988 Winter Olympics, but Albertville, who were awarded the 1992 Winter Olympics, had opted for the L'anneau de vitesse an outdoor temporary track on a football stadium.
+In its bid, the speed skating events were planned held at Stampesletta area, on another temporary track.
+In 1986,ISU decided that the Olympics events could be only held on indoor venues.

 Hamar had previously been a venue for international speed skating events at Hamar stadion.
 The town was therefore selected to host the two skating venues.
 In December 1989, it was decided that the new venue would be built at Åkervika, a Ramsar site 1 km outside downtown Hamar.
 A compromise was reached whereby the stadium was moved 50 m from its original location, two birdwatching towers were built, and a lumber yard was moved.
 Nature and Youth remained opposed to the plans, stating the location "has destroyed part of one of the world's most important bird reserves".